Chris Pritchard (politician)

-Christopher "Chris" A. Pritchard is an American politician.
+Christopher A. Pritchard is an American politician.
 He serves as a Republican member for the Rutland-Bennington district of the Vermont House of Representatives.

 In the 2024 Vermont House of Representatives election he defeated Robin Chesnut-Tangerman.
+Pritchard is a sports shooting coach for a local 4-H club, and was twice selected to coach the Vermont Shotgun Team at the National 4-H Shooting Sports Championships in Grand Island, Nebraska.